matthew-brett/msc_imaging/assessment_b_full.md

 > (Woolrich et al., 2001).

-FBI annotation: the next sentence applies only to the TD experiment, which is not part of your assessment:
+FBI annotation: the next sentence applies only to the TD experiment, which is not part of your standard assessment:

 > Parametric regressors were created by modulating the amplitude of a delta
 > function using a demeaned version of the parameter of interest.